 You might assume that girls’ school uniform dresses will take the guesswork out of matching tops and bottoms together, but that isn’t always the case.
 Girls’ uniform dresses are typically jumpers.
 That means she needs to wear a shirt underneath, so she’ll have to decide between long sleeves and short sleeves.
 In the spring and fall when this might be a difficult decision due to temperature fluctuations, having a sweater handy can help.
 That way, she can choose the short sleeves but keep a spare cardigan in her backpack in case she gets cold.
 Just make sure the cardigan is an approved color that matches the school’s dress code.

 Often, schools give kids the choice of wearing a polo one of two colors, such as blue or white.
-While you may assume that the white polo would be a safe, neutral bet, these tend to be magnets for stains and can become grubby over time.
+While you may assume that the white kids' polo would be a safe, neutral bet, these tend to be magnets for stains and can become grubby over time.
 Look for one that’s stain-resistant and resists fading and shrinking.
 It should also have reinforced seams for those more active kids and be made of soft cotton that doesn’t scratch their skin or become uncomfortable.
 Wash white shirts once every couple of wears with a brightening detergent and on the highest heat setting.
 Drying them outside will help ensure they last too since it is more gentle than putting them in the dryer.

 Some girls just tend to prefer skirts to jumpers or pants.
 And girls in older grades might not have much of a choice, since jumpers tend to be for girls in the lower grades.
 Be sure to update this part of her wardrobe as she gets older, as she might eventually outgrow the skirts she wore in middle school.

 Regularly purging any uniforms that are too small from her closet or drawer will help avoid this dilemma, as will having some leggings or shorts on standby that she can wear underneath.
 After all, if your daughter is quite active or rides her bike to school, some leggings or shorts underneath the dress will be quite helpful.
-Again, make sure they’re in a neutral color like black or white, and that the school allows kids' leggings underneath the skirt.
+Again, make sure they’re in a neutral color like black or white, and that the school allows girls' leggings underneath the skirt.